-Access Cisco ACE in the Virtual Data Center
+Cisco ACE Access in the Virtual Data Center

 Cisco ANM offers enhanced integration into the VMware virtual data center environment.
-Application and server administrators using VMware vCenter to manage their VMware environment can access Cisco ANM to add, delete, activate, and suspend traffic and change load-balancing weights for servers benefiting from Cisco ACE load-balancing services.

-From within VMware vCenter, you have access to the Cisco ANM real-server monitoring graphs, which can greatly enhance your knowledge of the true operations of your applications in real time (Figure 3).
+Application and server administrators using VMware vCenter to manage their VMware environment can use the Cisco ACE Server Load Balancing (SLB) tab in vCenter vSphere Client to add, delete, activate, and suspend traffic and change load-balancing weights for servers benefiting from Cisco ACE load-balancing services.
+From within VMware vCenter, administrators have access to the real-server monitoring graphs, which can greatly enhance administrators' knowledge of the true operations of their applications in real time (Figure 3).